 My primary work is as the Assistant Director of Student Media at Loyola Marymount University.
 Since starting in this role in October 2021, I’ve worked in advising both the on-campus online news source, the Los Angeles Loyolan, as well as the award-winning The Tower yearbook.
 If you have any inquiries directly related to my work at LMU, I can be reached via email here.

-I’m an instructor with UCLA Extension’s Writer’s Program.
+I also work as an instructor with UCLA Extension’s Writer’s Program.
 As an instructor, it is my role to help build a writer’s skills, and bring out their voice so that they may use it to tell others’ tales.
 I do this in two classes: Writing the Thinkpiece, an existing course I built a new curriculum for, and Writing the Review, a whole new course I developed for the program.

 Everybody’s a critic, or so they say.
 When you can share any and every opinion on social media, what makes professionally published reviews special?
 Why should one person’s take on a movie, TV show, book, or other piece of art matter more than yours or mine?
 But the truth lies in the opposite: When everyone has a platform to offer their opinion, learning the true art of criticism is all the more important for standing out.
 In this course, we learn how to effectively and compellingly craft cultural critiques in the 2020s, with units on film, TV, books, literature, and more.
 We’ll read such critics as Emily Nussbaum, Wesley Morris, and Doreen St. Felix, while exploring the different multimedia platforms criticism can live on today.
 The focus of this class is be on sharpening your critical faculties and developing your voice as a writer, with the ultimate goal of finding your space as a respected critic.